1. How long does it take to paint the outside of my 2 story home?

 Other client reviews are available on Heck Painting blog: Testimonials

-Heck Painting is still a young company entering our 6th year.
-We have experience great expantion this year to be able to serve more people.
+Heck Painting is a maturing company entering our 11th year.
+We have experience great expansion this year to be able to serve more people.
 Currently we are interviewing qualified lead painters.
 Check out career opportunities at Heck Painting: Careers at Heck Painting

 14. How do plan the job scheduling, is your team going to show up when scheduled?